Mastering Pallet Jacks: Types, Definition & Benefits for Industrial Use

 Polyurethane wheels are another popular choice.
 They perform better in areas with high exposure to heat and chemicals.
 It makes them suitable for manufacturing plants and facilities that store paint, chemicals, oils, and gas cylinders.

 Besides, the slightly softer compound leaves floors free from scratches or marks.
-This is something nylon wheels aren’t good at.
-Enhanced traction from the non-slip surface, quiet operation and better weight loading are additional benefits.
+It is something nylon wheels aren’t good at.
+Enhanced traction from the non-slip surface, quiet operation, and better weight loading are additional benefits.

 Lastly, more specialized pallet trucks use rubber wheels.
 Usually, these are used outdoors or on uneven terrain.
-They handle weights like nylon or polyurethane wheels while being quiet and shock-absorbent.
+They handle weights like nylon or polyurethane.

 Leave a Reply